ig3/srf/README.md

 I'm not the only one frustrated by Anki and writing an alternative.
 See [Where Anki falls short](https://verbally.flimzy.com/pet-peeves-about-anki/)

-With this, I can do whatever I want with scheduling, and I like this schedule much more than the Anki scheduler, old or new.
-In particular, a backlog of cards is easy to work through, as opposed to the 'ease hell' of Anki.
-This is because of the prioritization of cards with shorter intervals.
-It is not possible to become so overwhelmed and fail to make progress, regardless of the backlog.
+With this, I can do whatever I want with scheduling.
+I like the srf scheduler much more than the Anki scheduler, old or new.
+In particular, a backlog of cards is relatively easy to work through.
+This is because of the prioritization of cards with shorter intervals and not showing any new cards while the backlog persists.
+With the Anki scheduler, I became overwhelmed and was no longer learning anything effectively, even with new cards totally disabled.
+With the srf scheduler, this doesn't happen.
+Even with a large backlog, I am able to learn and work through the backlog.
+It is a much nicer experience.

-The biggest challenges were reverse engineering the serialization of the blobs in the database (because after hours of searching I still couldn't find a definition of the rust/serde serialization.
+The biggest challenges were reverse engineering the serialization of the blobs in the database: because after hours of searching I still couldn't find a definition of the rust/serde serialization.
 It's open source.
 I'm sure the information is there somewhere, but it's not documented, not discussed, and there are too many layers of abstraction and build